What to Say When You’re Challenged About the Core Word Programme in your Setting

 If you’re questioned, you can confidently say something like:

 “For learners who are not yet speaking or who are gestalt language processors, phonics is not developmentally appropriate.
 We follow a structured Core Word Programme based on the DLM First 40 Core Words.
-It gives consistent access to functional, high-frequency vocabulary, supports aided language modelling, and is developmentally appropriate for learners working at a 0–4 year stage.”
+It gives consistent access to functional, high-frequency vocabulary, supports aided language modelling, and is developmentally appropriate for learners working at a 0–4 year stage.
+This can be used alongside phase 1 phonics if required and suitable.
+This programme covers, communication, reading, writing, receptive skill for each word over a full academic year.
+Everything is done for you.”

 or free trial here: https://sensoryclassroom.org/products/free-trial-core-word-programme

-And for those who want to see the theory and references, there’s a full Core Word Manual included with the resource (link for access is on page 3).
+And for those who want to see the theory and references, there’s a full Core Word Manual included with the resource.
 If you’ve got that printed and ready to hand over—it shows you’re not just guessing, you’re implementing with intention.

 Final Thoughts